busterbenson/public/Codex.md

 ### Soloverse

-**Soloverse:** This is my word for an idea I'm obsessed with.
+**Soloverse:** This is my word for a particular idea I'm obsessed with.
 It goes something like this: the universe is this giant space/time environment that we are all a part of.
 The *soloverse* is our mental model of that universe that our brain uses to *think about* the universe and everything in it.
-It turns out, we can’t really think about the universe directly (it’s way too big), we can only think about our mental model of the universe as it exists in our soloverse.
+I can’t really think about the universe directly (it’s way too big), I can only think about my mental model of the universe as it exists in my soloverse.
 Lots of interesting (to me) side effects result from this distinction.

-I first came across this idea last year and found some interesting explorations of the idea referenced by the word *umwelt*, which is German for “environment” or “surroundings” and pronounced *oom-velt*.
+I first came across this idea in 2013 and found some interesting explorations of the idea referenced by the word *umwelt*, which is German for “environment” or “surroundings” and pronounced *oom-velt*.
 I just made up the term soloverse because it’s easier for me to think of it as a private universe in our minds.

 A few thoughts about soloverses:

-1. *The soloverse is our local cache of the universe.* When we’re babies, our caches are not very full, and we're forced to take in the full firehose of the universe… unsorted, uncategorized, raw.
-It’s overwhelming.
+1. *The soloverse is our local cache of the universe.* When we were babies, our caches weren't very full, and we were forced to take in the full firehose of the universe: unsorted, uncategorized, raw.
+It was overwhelming.
 Our brains are designed to start building this soloverse almost immediately in order to gain some foothold on the raw craziness of all the information coming in.
 The soloverse is built up from basic building blocks like light and dark, smells, sounds, and eventually patterns (mom, hungry, cold, soft), and then eventually concepts (blanket, food) and meanings (safe, scared, good, bad).
 2. *What we think of as the universe is actually our soloverse.* From these basic building blocks we create beliefs and build simulations that allow us to predict future occurrences (if I cry, mom will come to me).
 At some point we arrive at a concept of our own selves and other people.
 “The concept of a person is arguably the most important interface ever developed.” — [Kevin Smokler](http://kevinsimler.quora.com/UX-and-the-Civilizing-Process)
 3. *The soloverse contains gods and archetypes and the self.* Some of our most powerful beliefs and traditional characters (God, the hero, the devil, the wizard, the fairy godmother, even our concept of our self) all exist only in our soloverses.
 Unicorns, dragons, Santa, astrology, luck, fairness, truth, good and evil, beginning middle and end, physics, etc are all shadows of the structure that our soloverse is running on (our brains, and the pattern matching hierarchies that they are built from) and most likely absent from the universe that they are attempting to model.
 This quirk is actually really fascinating to explore.
 4. *The soloverse is the most powerful tool we have.* The model of the universe that we each have is highly personal, and idiosyncratic to the experiences we’ve had.
 There are also large portions of which there is probably lots of overlap (common sense, myths, popular culture, things we learn in school, etc).
 An unhealthy soloverse will lead to poor/misinformed decision-making.
 An unhealthy soloverse could be responsible for cruelty, prejudice, hatred, wars, and all kinds of other unfortunate things.
 What could we do to help ourselves and each other have healthier soloverses?
 Could we address this issue directly and have an impact?